MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-performance.md

 AI Builder calculates your model's performance score based on the precision and recall of the prediction results:

 - **Performance score**: The harmonic mean of the precision and recall scores.
 It balances both scores for an imbalanced class distribution.
-Performance score values are between 0 and 100<!--Are 0 and 100 possible scores?
-If so, this should be "from 0 through 100."-->.
+Performance score values are from 0 and 100.
 Generally, the higher the performance score, the better your model is.
 - **Precision**: The fraction of correct predictions among all the positive predictions.
 - **Recall**: The fraction of correct predictions among all true positive cases.